 Easy Parisian Hot Chocolate Recipe

-A cup of French-style Parisian Hot Chocolate topped with whipped cream
+A cup of French Parisian Style Hot Chocolate topped with a dollop of whipped cream

-How to make French-Style Parisian Hot Chocolate at home
+How to make French-Style Paris Hot Chocolate at home

 Ingredients List